NJarZe/gdp-gitbook/general-guidelines/data-quality.md

 ### Azure Data Factory Pipeline (ADF)

 Azure data factory pipeline can be used to trigger the expectation with set of business rules after certain point in master piplein(s).
 For example, this pipeline can be called after data has been ingested via manual upload process as well as after the STG ingestion to evaluate the quality of that after transformation.
+`For each manual upload, if expectations and rules(in form of valid SQLs) are defined, process will try to evaluate the data quality.`
 ### Parameters

 1. `EXPECTATION_ID` - optional if DIVISION,BUSINESS_UNIT and BUSINESS_UNIT_COMPONENT are supplied